 Lunch.
 Squished BibimBap.
 Market Thyme.

 However, time was limited so I decided to take a peek to see what’s available.
 Market Thyme does a good job of offering different food possibilities for a variety of people.
-It reminded me a bit of a Vegas style buffet.
+It reminded me a bit of a Vegas-style buffet.
 There’s sushi.
 There’s Chinese.
-There’s salad (most popular).
+There’s a salad (most popular).
 There’s fried food.
-There’s sandwiches.
+There are sandwiches.

 Best of all, there’s bibimbap!

 The bibimbap didn’t have a ton of taste and it’s certainly not served in a stone bowl with crunchy rice (the best part), but… when time is short and options are limited, this is a healthy, fast, $9 meal.

 Restaurant Row in Chicago a strip of buildings along Randolph between Halsted and Ogden Avenue.
 The area has simply exploded with foodie and elevated (pardon the pun) restaurants.
 This is where celebrity chefs spend the bulk of their time and effort.

 Unfortunately, reservations on Restaurant Row need to be done well in advance (sometimes months).
 But, if you’re looking for a place to dine out on a special evening… this is it.

 Happily, Momotaro is one street over from Randolph (on Lake) and sits under the elevated transit tracks.
 It’s possible to get a reservation here a couple of days in advance.